Intoxication Manslaughter in Texas

 What is the punishment for Intoxication Manslaughter in Texas?

-Intoxication Manslaughter is a second-degree felony, and the punishment range is between 2 and 20 years in prison.
+Intoxication Manslaughter in Tarrant County is a second-degree felony, and the punishment range is between 2 and 20 years in prison.
 Deferred adjudication is not an option for an intoxication-related offense.
 A sentence of less than 10 years may be probated.

-Additionally, it is common in some counties, such as Tarrant County, to slap on an additional paragraph alleging a deadly weapon (a car) was used in the offense.
-The effect of a Deadly Weapon finding is that the judge cannot give probation in a case where the deadly weapon enhancement is found to be true.
+Additionally, it is common in some counties, such as Tarrant County, to slap on an additional paragraph in the indictment alleging a deadly weapon (a car) was used in the offense.
+The effect of a deadly weapon finding is that the judge cannot give probation in a case where the deadly weapon enhancement is found to be true.
 Only a jury can give probation in that situation, and only for sentences that are 10 years or less.
-Additionally, a Deadly Weapon finding doubles the time a person must serve in prison before being eligible for parole.
+Additionally, a deadly weapon finding doubles the time a person must serve in prison before being eligible for parole.

 Intoxication Manslaughter Reviews

 (a) A person commits an offense if the person: